rogerbf/tor-commander/README.md

 #### `.DEL_ONION(serviceId)`

-Takes a ServiceID (the onion address excluding .onion), note that this does not drop currently connected users.
+Takes a ServiceID (the onion address excluding .onion), note that this does not disconnect currently connected clients.

 #### `.SIGNAL.RELOAD`